Chartered Institute of Building

-The Chartered Institute of Building (CIOB) is a UK-based international professional association which exists to promote and advance for the public benefit the science and practice of building and construction.
+The Chartered Institute of Building (CIOB) is a global organisation which exists to promote and advance for the public benefit the science and practice of building and construction.
 Originating in 1834 as the Builders Society and incorporated in 1884 as The Institute of Builders, the institute was renamed the Institute of Building in 1965 and granted its royal charter of incorporation in September, 1980.